1. Ada

 Colostomy reversal

 In the case of a temporary colostomy, surgery is needed to reverse the colostomy.
-This involves removing the colostomy bag and reconnecting the bowel, so that waste can then exit the body normal via the rectum and anus; the stoma will no be longer required.
+This involves removing the colostomy bag and reconnecting the bowel, so that waste can then exit the body normally via the rectum and anus; the stoma will no be longer required.
 This is generally carried out 12 weeks or more after the initial surgery, but this time can be longer if complications arise during recovery.
 The procedure is considered straightforward and can usually be carried out using keyhole surgery.

 Living with a colostomy bag